Case Result: Operation Under the Influence / Negligent Operation – Not Guilty

 Punishment

-Given the charges, if convicted the punishment for the most serious offense would be two and a half years in jail, although most first time offenders receive a period of probation with mandatory classes, fines, and license loss.
+Given the charges, if convicted the punishment for the most serious offense would be up to two and a half years in jail, although most first time offenders receive a period of probation with mandatory classes, fines, and license loss.

 Motions